mathewlippincott/headfullofair/_drafts/2018-09-29-kite-banners.md

 A friend spotted this sign from 8 blocks away and said it was clearly readable.

-#### paper & glue vs sewing vs plastic
+#### choosing materials

 Mulberry paper is a traditional kitemaking material prized for its durability.
 It is lighter than ripstop nylon, and can be quickly glued together.
 It is easy to paint with tempera or ink.
 A [mulberry paper](https://www.misterart.com/paper-boards/writing-printer-paper/calligraphy-paper/aitoh-washi-paper-rolls.html) banner costs $12.00, while [3/4 oz/yard ripstop](https://goodwinds.com/sail-supplies/ripstop-nylon-fabric-22/ripstop-nylon-fabric.html) would cost $40.00.
 Commercial [Air Banners letters are $10-$35 each](http://www.kaixuankite.cn/product/1339717042-218812111/Advertising_flag_Airbanners.html).

 I would consider making a ripstop nylon banner for more permanent artwork.
 Dry erase markers will permanently stain nylon, although their marks won't match their advertized color.
 For more painterly marks, [John Pollack recommends](http://www.skywindworld.org/Acrylic-on-Nylon-Ripstop.pdf) using acrylic paint in a 50/50 mixture with Golden Acrylics GAC 900 medium.
+Maybe applique would be worth the effort.

 Plastic sheeting is usually polyethylene, which doesn't take paint.
 No marker or paint I've tried has stuck to flying, fluttering plastic.
+Years ago I cut letters from black trash bags and tried to heat seal them to translucent sheeting with an iron.
+This was messy and the letters ripped, but might be worth another shot.

 ### How it works